German New Guinea Passport

-This German New Guinea passport is a rare type, and every collector would be happy to have such a treasure in a collection.
-I almost grabbed it, but unfortunately, due to a technical issue, my bid did not go through.
+This German New Guinea passport is rare, and every collector would be happy to have such a treasure in a collection.
+I almost grabbed it, but unfortunately, my bid failed due to a technical issue.
 I admit it, I am sad.
 Such documents you see only once in a decade.

 However, this article also tells the story of the very last German soldier in the First World War captured in German New Guinea.

 The imperial soldiers who march through the Brandenburg Gate in Berlin on December 10, 1918, are celebrated as victors.
 Standing on a grandstand decorated with fir branches, the chairman of the Council of People’s Representatives, Friedrich Ebert, shouts to the field greys: “No enemy has overcome you.
 Only when the enemy’s superiority of men and material became more and more oppressive did we give up the fight.”
 And wave his hat.

 “It was a seemingly cheerful picture.
 Hurrah and waving of the scarfs”, the entrepreneur and art historian Oskar Münsterberg later recalls this warm, rainy day and the parade of the war homecoming soldiers.
 “But grey mist lingered like a shadow over the atmosphere.”
 German New Guinea Passport

 The German Reich did not merely give up.
 After more than four years of war, it burned out, was overcome, defeated.
 On November 11, the Germans signed the requested armistice.
 Two weeks later, General Paul von Lettow-Vorbeck and the last soldiers of the Schutztruppe also lay down their arms in East Africa.

 But there is one place on earth where Germany is not yet ultimately defeated at this point: in Papua New Guinea.
 Then, German New Guinea, Captain Hermann Detzner, did not go into captivity until mid-December 1918.
 He is the last German soldier in the First World War to lay down his arms.